Want to Start a Groundwork Trust in Your Community?

 Letters of Interest must be received by Groundwork USA by April 30, 2018.

-To learn more about the Groundwork model and application process for starting a new Groundwork Trust in your community, join us for an informational webinar on February 27, 2018.
+To learn more about the Groundwork model and the application process in detail, view this informational webinar, held February 27, 2018: